in28minutes/in28minutes.com/_posts/2017-10-13-spring-in-10-steps.md

 ![Image](/images/SpringIn10Steps-BinarySearchTightlyCoupleWithBubbleSort.png "Spring In 10 Steps - Tight Coupling")

+However, we have a problem with above implementation.
+If we want to use binary search with a different sort algorithm, I would need to change the code.

-I would want to be able to switch between quicksort and bubble sort algorithms.
-We want to make the binary search algorithm loosely coupled so that I can pass in the sort algorithm.
+We want to make the binary search algorithm loosely coupled so that it can work with any sort algorithm.

+> Think about the solution before moving to next step!

 #### Step 3 : Making the Binary Search Algorithm Example Loosely Coupled